Roman salute: Elsewhere

 Similar forms of salutes were adopted by various groups.
 Its use in France dates back to the revolution.
-It will be used also by the Jeunesses Patriotes (Patriotic Youth), a movement led by Pierre Taittinger, would give the fascist salute at meetings while shouting "Dictatorship!".
+It was also used by the Jeunesses Patriotes (Patriotic Youth), a movement led by Pierre Taittinger, which gave the fascist salute at meetings while shouting "Dictatorship!".
 Marcel Bucard's Mouvement Franciste, founded in September 1933, adopted the salute as well as donning blue shirts and blue berets.
 Solidarité Française used the salute as well, though its leaders denied the movement was fascist.
 By 1937, rivalry amongst French right wing parties sometimes caused confusion over salutes.
 The Parti Populaire Français, generally regarded as the most pro-Nazi of France's collaborationist parties, adopted a variant of the salute that distinguished itself from others by slightly bending the hand and holding it at face level.